VALID FOR UP TO 2 YEARS

 DIGITALLY LINKED TO PASSPORTS

-Everyone travelling to the United Kingdom, including all children and babies, must apply for an ETA.
-The ETA will set entry suitability questions for all applicants.
-All applications are to be made online using the internet or a new smartphone app.
-Each applicant will need an email address, an electronic means of payment and a valid passport and all will receive a decision within three days.
+All applications have to be made digitally.
+This can be done using a smartphone app, as well as the internet.
+Each applicant needs a valid email address, an electronic means of payment, and a valid passport.
+Applicants are then asked a series of suitability questions and then receive a decision within three days.
 After verification, the ETA is digitally linked to each applicant’s passport.
-Travellers who are transiting through the United Kingdom and not crossing through border control will still need to apply for an ETA.
-Travellers who fail to produce a valid ETA will be fined.
+Any travellers who are transiting through the United Kingdom, but not crossing through border control, will also need a valid ETA.
+All travellers who fail to produce a valid ETA receive an on-the-spot fine.

 QUESTIONS & ANSWERS